-ACA Maximum Cost Share - Effective October 1, 2015, this limits the amount a member could pay out-of-pocket for in-network medical and prescription services combined, including Additional Cost Tier (ACT) copayments.
-For OEBB plan offerings, this applies only to Moda Health Medical Plans A – G.
+ACA Maximum Cost Share - This is the maximum amount you will pay out-of-pocket for in- network medical and prescription services combined, including Additional Cost Tier (ACT) copayments.

 Additional Cost Tier (ACT) - Services in this tier require an additional copayment of $100 or $500.
 These copayments do not apply toward the deductible or the annual medical out-of-pocket maximum and are in addition to any other applicable copayment or coinsurance you must pay under your specific medical plan benefits.
 These copayments do apply toward the annual ACA Maximum Cost Share.
 Services in this tier have been shown to have alternatives that are often as safe or safer, less expensive and/or produce better health outcomes.
 The additional copayment serves as financial incentive for members to discuss other options with their doctor before proceeding.

 Annual Out-of-Pocket (OOP) Maximum – The maximum you will have to pay “out of your pocket” for covered services in a plan year.
 Effective October 1, 2015, the out-of-pocket maximums include the deductible and any copayments for medical (non-pharmacy) services.
 Deductibles are calculated on an individual basis, but are limited to no more than three per family on the Moda Health plans and no more than two per family on the Kaiser Permanente plans.
 Under Kaiser Plan 3 and Moda Health Medical Plan H, the maximum amount is determined by the number of individuals covered on the plan (individual or family).